Testing Many Constraints in Possibly Irregular Models Using Incomplete U-Statistics: Abstract

 \section{Abstract}

-We consider the problem of testing a null hypothesis defined by polynomial equality and inequality constraints on a statistical parameter.
+We consider the problem of testing a null hypothesis defined by equality and inequality constraints on a statistical parameter.
 Testing such hypotheses can be challenging because the number of relevant constraints may be on the same order or even larger than the number of observed samples.
-Moreover, standard distributional approximations may be invalid due to singularities in the null hypothesis.
+Moreover, standard distributional approximations may be invalid due to irregularities in the null hypothesis.
 We propose a general testing methodology that aims to circumvent these difficulties.
-The polynomials are estimated by incomplete U-statistics, and we derive critical values by Gaussian multiplier bootstrap.
-We prove that the bootstrap approximation of incomplete U-statistics is valid independently of the degeneracy of the kernel when the number of combinations used to compute the incomplete U-statistic is of the same order as the sample size.
-It follows that our test controls type I error over the whole parameter space and, in particular, it is valid at singularities.
+The constraints are estimated by incomplete U-statistics, and we derive critical values by Gaussian multiplier bootstrap.
+We show that the bootstrap approximation of incomplete U-statistics is valid for kernels that we call mixed degenerate when the number of combinations used to compute the incomplete U-statistic is of the same order as the sample size.
+It follows that our test controls type I error even in irregular settings.
 Furthermore, the bootstrap approximation covers high-dimensional settings making our testing strategy applicable for problems with many constraints.
-We study empirical size and power of the proposed tests in numerical experiments that assess the goodness-of-fit of latent tree models.
-Our implementation of the tests is available in an R package.
+The methodology is applicable, in particular, when the constraints to be tested are polynomials in U-estimable parameters.
+As an application, we consider goodness-of-fit tests of latent tree models for multivariate data.

 \keywords{Gaussian approximation, high dimensions, incomplete U-statistics, latent tree model, multiplier bootstrap, nonasymptotic bound}

 \subjclass[2020]{62F03, 62R01, 62E17}